kate102/CV/README.md

 ### Experience

 #### 102 Interiors London - Oct 2011 - Feb 2019
-I singlehandedly created an award winning bespoke kitchen design and build company incorporating my experience in customer service as a graduate trainee for John Lewis, my attention to detail as a programmer and my extensive experience and contacts from property development.
+I single handedly created an award winning bespoke kitchen design and build company incorporating my experience in customer service as a graduate trainee for John Lewis, my attention to detail as a programmer and my extensive experience and contacts from property development.
 I designed and built the website and established a workable, repeatable model based on exclusivity, communication and my experience of being a working mother of 4.

 #### Financial Times Information - Senior Programmer Sept 1997 – March 2001
 • Senior Programmer
 • Primarily using `C++`, `SQL` and `Perl` scripting, I wrote programs to receive financial data from worldwide sources, parse and store this data.
-Manipulate and analyise to generate reports.
+Manipulate and analyze to generate reports.
 • In addition I was involved in system design and client meetings, systems testing and implementation.

 #### fidessa (formerly royalblue) – Senior Programmer Sept 1995 – Sept 1997